zeroarst/callbackfragment/README.md

 }
 ```

-One thing to note is that the library checks the host in following order:
+One thing to note is that when casting types the library checks the host in following order:

 `getTargetFragment()` > `getParentFragment()` > `getContext()`